BabylonJS/Documentation/content/start/chap2/variation.md

 title: Getting Started - Chapter 2 - Basic House
 image:
 description: Continue your Babylon.js learning by adding a new mesh type to your scene.
-keywords: welcome, babylon.js, getting started, start, chapter 2, meshes, cylinder, prism
+keywords: getting started, start, chapter 2, meshes, cylinder, prism
 further-reading:
     - title: More on Meshes
       url: /divingDeeper/mesh/creation/set